 "The diagnosis significantly impacted my life," Charles told us.
 "I couldn't raise my heart rate during recovery, making everyday tasks, like commuting by bike, challenging.
 My main social activity is sport, which was put on hold for months, affecting my confidence and isolating me."
 Charles was quick to stress that he's far from alone here.
 The health impact of polluted waters affects whole swathes of society.

 "Sewage pollution has created a perception of inaccessibility in our community when talking about sea swimming and wild swimming," he said.
 "Coastal communities are suffering hugely - their natural asset is losing its value rapidly."

-"MY MAIN SOCIAL ACTIVITY IS SPORT, WHICH WAS PUT ON HOLD FOR MONTHS, AFFECTING MY CONFIDENCE..."
+ACTIVITY IS SPORT, MONTHS, AFFECTING

-SICK OF IT: THE COMMUNITY STRIKES BACK
+SICK OF IT:

+THE COMMUNITY STRIKES BACK
-EXMOUTH, DEVON Fed up with getting sick from sewage spills, residents and businesses in Exmouth are resisting the tide and fighting for their health and principles.
-In a UK first, they're taking South West Water to court for treating the places they love to swim, surf, and play in like a sewer.

 "We're at the end of an estuary, and there are hundreds of sewage outflows in the catchment of the River Exe," said Nicky Nicholls, who is coordinating the legal action.
 "Last year, one had this massive burst, which went straight into the bathing waters in the middle of August.
 We rely on our tourism.
 The red flags went up on the beach."

 Nicky recalls how she walked the length of the sea front, canvassing opinion from the 26 businesses there.
 The anger was unanimous.
 "Some of them were literally crying about losing 30% of their business that week, and how they couldn't afford to keep trading if it kept going on," she says.
 "The impact is absolutely huge.
 And it ripples through the community."
-Teaming up with law firm Leigh Day to take South West Water to court for the public nuisance it has caused, the community is hopeful they can turn the tide, and show how people power can shape better environments.
+Teaming up with law firm Leigh Day to take South West Water to court37 for the public nuisance it has caused, the community is hopeful they can turn the tide, and show how people power can shape better environments.
 "As a community, we get stronger by doing this," says Nicky.
 "We're going to come out of it with a cleaner and greener beach.
 And hopefully other people will see that Exmouth won a case and do the same thing in their towns."
+"WE RELY ON TOURISM.

+THE RED FLAGS WENT

+UP ON THE BEACH."

+WILDLY UNHEALTHY

+SURFERS AGAINST SEWAGE @ WATER QUALITY REPORT '25

-"He rely on tourism.
-THE RED FLAGS WENT UP ON THE BEACH."
-WILDLY UNHEALTHY All this pollution isn't just harming human health.
+All this pollution isn't just harming human health.

-When sewage contaminates our wild waters, it WREAKS HAVOC ON ENTIRE ECOSYSTEMS.
+When sewage contaminates our wild waters, it WREAKS HAVOG ON ENTIRE EGOSYSTEMS.
 The ecological impact of raw sewage in our water ranges from disease and poisoning in animals, to reproductive issues, food chain contamination and habitat destruction.
 In 2019, only 16% of England's waterbodies - rivers, canals, lakes, estuaries and coastal waters - were in high or good status.
 The effects of sewage on each of these individual waterbodies can be severe, with both IMMEDIATE AND LONG-TERM IMPACTS.
-But to make matters worse, the interconnected nature of our world means sewagepolluted waters in the UK are having an effect on a global scale.
-A recent report found that sewage pollution is turning seagrass, a vital yet rapidly declining ocean habitat, FROM A VALUABLE CARBON SINK INTO A DANGEROUS CARBON SOURCE.38 So, while water company bosses and shareholders are busy lining their pockets, our planet and precious wildlife is dying as a result.
-SEWAGE POLLUTED WATERS THE UK IS HAVING an effect on a GLOBAL SCALE.
+But to make matters worse, the interconnected nature of our world means sewage-polluted waters in the UK are having an effect on a A recent report found that sewage pollution is turning seagrass, a vital yet rapidly declining ocean habitat, FROM A VALUABLE CARBON SINK INTO A DANGEROUS CARBON SOURCE.38 global scale.

+So, while water company bosses and shareholders are busy lining their pockets, our planet and precious wildlife is dying as a result.

+SENAGE POLLUTED WATERS

+IN THE UK IS HAVING

+AN EFFECT ON A

+GLOBAL SCALE.

-لع FRESH VISION: WHAT NEEDS TO HAPPEN?
+FRESH VISION: WHAT NEEDS TO HAPPEN?